 You will learn how to develop sophisticated web browser-based business and consumer software.
 This include client-side and server-side programming languages, styles and technologies.
 You will lean how to follow good practice in terms of security and legal compliance.

-You will develop your range of employability 'soft skills' to give you an advantage when applying for placements and performing well whilst on placement.
+You will develop a range of employability 'soft skills' to give you an advantage when applying for (and carrying out) a placement as well as graduate roles.
 Employers value a combination of technical and interpersonal skills.
-This module will draw from our extensive industry contacts to demonstrate the range of skills needed to succeed in your career and help you develop a career plan.
+This module will draw from our extensive industry contacts to demonstrate the range of skills needed to succeed in your career and to help you develop a career plan.

-This module combines technical work in computer programming with personal development planning.
-You will work in a group to design, develop, document and demonstrate a solution to a problem, working to a professional standard.
-This module also introduces agile techniques and methodologies and provides an opportunity for applying, evaluating and reflecting on these techniques.
+This module combines technical work in computer programming with the opportunity to gain first-hand experience of using an “agile” software development technique.
+You will work in a group to design, develop, document and demonstrate a solution to a problem, working to a professional standard, often under the direction of an external client.
+This module starts with an introduction to agile techniques and methodologies followed by the opportunity to apply, evaluate and reflect on these techniques.